eXtern-OS/AppStore3/README.md

 # AppStore3

 Here is the code for the AppStore3 server app.
-Currently its not deployed, but  already tested.

 To get it working you will need config.json which will provide secrets for Mongo, discord monitoring and so on...